 If another member of the family has a lovely story about the deceased, invite them up to give it.

 Don't have time to check my blog?
 Get a weekly email with all the new posts.
 This is my personal blog, so obviously it is 100% spam free.

 This entry was posted on Thursday, March 2nd, 2017 at 11:00 am and is filed under Public Speaking.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.